Iamthelaw/notes/✅ code-complete.md

 #### Parentheses

-> you should use paren- theses whenever there’s any doubt about how an expression is evaluated
+> you should use parentheses whenever there’s any doubt about how an expression is evaluated

 ### 31.3 Layout Styles